Konfido/alfred-pkmanager/README.md

 - Terms explanation

-    - `node`: A pivot/hub/Wiki for any vital terms, actually a Markdown file `node_name.md` , which can be checked or linked to other notes with ease and is placed in an independent folder.
+    - `wiki`: A Wiki for any vital terms/concept (without space in its name), which can be linked to other notes.
+It's stored as a Markdown file and should be placed in one independent folder.

     - `notes`: Normal Markdown files

-    - `template`: A markdown file with formatted content used to generate new nodes/notes.
-You can make your own template and place it in workflow's subfolder `./templates/`
+    - `template`: A markdown file with formatted content used to generate new notes.

+        - Select `Open templates folder` in `PKManger Configuration`.
+Place your created template in the folder and the workflow will load it automatically.
+        - Do not edit the `Default_*.md` templates directly.
+They are just for reference and can be restored when you delete them.

     - `metadata`: YAML frontier with important infos placed at the beginning of the Markdown document between two triple dashes.
 Example:

         ```markdown
         ---
-        title: {var:node}
+        title: {var:wiki}
         synonyms: []
         tags: []
         typora-root-url: ..